nidhaloff/igel/docs/README.rst

 Serve the model
 #################

-The next step is to use your model in production.
-Igel helps you with this task too by providing the serve command.
+The next step is to use your model in production. *Igel* helps you with this task too by providing the serve command.
-Running the serve command will tell igel to serve your model.
-Precisely, igel will automatically build a REST server and serve your model on a specific host and port, which you can configure by passing these as cli options.
+Running the serve command will tell *igel* to serve your model.
+Precisely, *igel* will automatically build a ``REST`` server and serve your model on a specific host and port, which you can configure by passing these as command line arguments.

 The easiest way is to run: